 STORAGE

-Integrated distributed file storage for NFT's, Metaverse assets and other files
+Integrated distributed file storage for NFTs, Metaverse assets and other files

 COMPUTE